Skip to content

 Is too much vitamin B9 harmful?

-How likely is a folic acid deficiency?
+How likely is a FOlic acid deficiency?

 An Irish study, analyzing data from 5,000 subjects aged 50 and older, concluded that 1 in 7 participants had folate deficiency and 1 in 8 had B12 deficiency.9 Thus should especially older people 50 and older keep an eye on their vitamin supply.